 - Submit 3 samples of student work from each section taught and the assessment of the 3 students’ active reading strategies at the mid-term.
 The 3 samples from each class should include: Top/best student work, middle/mediocre student work and lowest/bottom student work.

-- Attend 2 FIRM (Faculty Inquiry Reading Meetings) during the Fall and Winter Terms.
+- Attend 2 FIRM (Faculty Inquiry Reading Meetings) during the Fall and Spring Terms.

 Requirements for Reading Adjuncts